DeveloperWoo/Job-Searching-Application/README.md

 4)The job post is then saved to file until another user wishes to apply for a specific job.

-5) If the user chooses to apply for a job, the user is required to enter information about his/her self and about the job they want to acquire.
+5)If the user chooses to apply for a job, the user is required to enter information about his/her self and about the job they want to acquire.
 Then the user searches for potential jobs matching their specific criteria and a list of jobs is displayed.

-6) The user then clicks on the job they want from a list and click apply.
+6)The user then clicks on the job they want from a list and click apply.
 A confirmation is displayed to assure the user that they have applied for the job.

 7)There system will have a logout function that sends users back to the beginning of the system.